hamidazimiazp/Benevis/README.md

 # Benevis
-    A simple website like Twitter and Instagram
+    A simple website like Twitter and Instagram with django